jeffreyruoss/wp-log/README.md

-# WP Logs For Devs
+# WP Log
-A log system for developers
+A log system for custom child themes and custom plugins.